-The Victorian health services performance monitoring framework (effective 2017) outlines the Government’s approach to overseeing the performance of Victorian health services.
+The Victorian health services performance monitoring framework 2018-19 outlines the Government’s approach to overseeing the performance of Victorian health services.

 The approach encourages early identification of performance issues before they become performance failures and introduces a more robust and transparent information exchange between the Department of Health and Human Services, health services and other entities to support improvement at the service level and across the health sector.